 524 Mophane Ave, Maun, Botswana

 - The Maun Studios and other Maun accommodation options

 We have stayed a few times at the serene Maun Studios.
 A beautiful, quiet setting right beside the river.

 Best Guesthouse in Maun

 ✔️ Cooked Breakfast

 ✔️ Free Wifi

-These are two mechanics who got us going again whilst we were camping at Southgate, Moremi National Park in Botswana.
-Definitely good guys to know in the bush.
+These two mechanics got us going again while we were camping at Southgate, Moremi National Park in Botswana.
+They are definitely good guys to know in the bush.
 Keep their WhatsApp numbers handy:

 Mikey: +267 7589 5752

 Overlanding in Botswana can be an incredible adventure, exploring its incredible wilderness and experiencing the thrill of off-road travel.